jaycheng17/SpringBootTesting/README.md

 # SpringBootTesting
-I am just testing out how to use sprintboot here
+I am just testing out how to use springboot here